 How often should we celebrate the Lord’s Supper / Communion?

 Answer: The Bible nowhere instructs us how often we should take communion.
 First Corinthians 11:23–26 records the following instructions for communion: “The Lord Jesus, on the night he was betrayed, took bread, and when he had given thanks, he broke it and said, ‘This is my body, which is for you; do this in remembrance of me.’
 In the same way, after supper he took the cup, saying, ‘This cup is the new covenant in my blood; do this, whenever you drink it, in remembrance of me.’
 For whenever you eat this bread and drink this cup, you proclaim the Lord’s death until he comes.”
-This passage gives all the instructions we need to perform the rite of communion and to understand the significance of what we are doing.
+This passage gives all the instructions needed to perform the rite of communion, and therefore, to understand the significance of what we are doing.

 I was baptized by a non-ordained person.
 Do I need to be baptized by an ordained minister?